emuai-cl/NFT-frontend/Textos/roadmap.md

 * After Telemetry Race:

    The team looks for another competition before the BWSC 2023.
+Options are in Chile, South Africa, USA or a race organized by us.
 Before every race, the EMUs on the car get updated to the current images on the virtual representation.